jfjlaros/simpleRPC/docs/protocol.rst

 maps to the first method, 1 to the second, etc.).
 If this method takes any parameters, their values are written to the I/O device.
 After the parameter values have been received, the device executes the method and writes its return value (if any) back to the I/O device.
+If the method does not return a value, one zero byte is written to indicate the method has finished.

 All native C types (``int``, ``float``, ``double``, etc.), Tuples, Vectors and any combination of these are currently supported.
 The host is responsible for